The Grand Indian Route Logo TGRI-logo

 TOURIST ATTRACTIONS IN SPITI VALLEY

-Sandwiched by majesty Himalaya by all sides, Spiti Valley is the most shining jewel of Himachal Pradesh.
+Sandwiched by majesty Himalayas by all sides, Spiti Valley is the most shining jewel of Himachal Pradesh.
 If you want to explore it thoroughly, you need to plan at least a weeklong trip because the options of sightseeing in Spiti Valley are endless.

 Here, have a look at the must-visit places of Spiti Valley.